nonzi19/nonzi19/README.md

 ## 🕵🏻 About Me:

-💻 - I'm currently Final Year Student in Computer Graphics and Multimedia | Universiti Malaysia Pahang Al-Sultan Abdullah 🎯 - Actively seeking an internship opportunity in March 2025 to expand my skills and industry experience
+💻 - I'm currently Final Year Student in Computer Graphics and Multimedia | Universiti Malaysia Pahang Al-Sultan Abdullah<br>
+🎯 - Actively seeking an internship opportunity in March 2025 to expand my skills and industry experience

 I may not be the most naturally creative designer, but I thrive on challenges and constantly push myself to explore new possibilities.